Output & Reports

 dalfox https://target.app --poc-type http-request # raw HTTP

 Default is plain.
-Handy for ticketing.
+Good for filing tickets.

 Filtering